 The SAT and the ACT are the two main standardized tests given for entrance into college.
 The SAT tests a student's aptitude for learning and has more of an emphasis on the wording of questions than the reciting of facts.
 The ACT tests a student's knowledge, asking for recall of the subjects learned in high school.
 You don't have to go into either test blind -- both the ACT and SAT have online practice tests that enable you to see exactly the types of questions asked.
+Studying practice test examples of entrance exam questions and answers for college will give you an idea of what to expect.

 What is on the ACT?